idealius/wordmancy/README.md

 - 🔡 Random word generation with colorized output
 - 🎛️ Command-line automation or interactive mode (press spacebar)
 - 🧠 Mostly common words, with rare ones appearing 1 in 8 times
-  - Some common words come from Google search data, so names like "iPhone" or other proper nouns may appear.
+  - Some common words come from Google search data, so names like "iPhone" or other proper nouns may appear
 - 🕒 Periodic invocation via `period.py`, suspended while gaming
 - 🪄 Fully customizable